snowdriftcoop/snowdrift/BUILD.md

 ## Get the Snowdrift code

-NB: We primarily use a completely FLO (Free/Libre/Open) host for our code:
-[git.snowdrift.coop/sd/snowdrift], and our instructions assume that repository.
-For convenience and redundancy, we also mirror at [GitHub], a popular but proprietary platform.
+Our primary repository is at [git.snowdrift.coop/sd/snowdrift], and our instructions assume that repository.
+For convenience and redundancy, we also mirror at [GitHub].

 From within your preferred directory, get the code with: